 Laboratory for Perception & Cognition and Clinical Neuroscience (LPCCN)#

 LPCCN is one of the first Hungarian research centers applying a multidisciplinary approach to cognitive and clinical neuroscience.
 The laboratory was established in 1999 on the ground of the University of Szeged, Department of Physiology (Szeged, Hungary) in close collaborations with Bács-Kiskun County Hospital (Kecskemét, Hungary) and Department of Psychiatry (Szeged).
-Currently, LPCCN is integrated into the National Psychiatry Center, hosted by the Semmelweis University (Budapest, Hungary), with laboratories at Szeged, Kecskemét, and Budapest.
+Currently, LPCCN is integrated into the National Institute of Psychiatry and Addictions at Nyírő Gyula Hospital, Budapest, Hungary.

-LPCCN studies neurocognitive and molecular mechanisms of psychotic disorders (e.g., schizophrenia), Parkinson’s disease, memory disorders, and other clinical conditions characterized by perceptual and cognitive dysfunctions.
+LPCCN studies neurocognitive and molecular mechanisms of psychotic disorders, Parkinson’s disease, memory disorders, and other clinical conditions characterized by perceptual and cognitive dysfunctions.

 - Basic mechanisms of reinforcement learning

 - Social cognition of creativity, trust, and religious phenomena